hanyhamdani/MyTakeOn-TITANIC/README.md

 # MyTakeOn-TITANIC
 My Take on Kaggle's famous Titanic.
-Also my first open source project ever.
+It is also my first open source project ever.In fact it was my first experience of doing anything on Kaggle.